Embrace the power of biophilic design and let the natural beauty of Western Red Cedar enrich your surroundings.

 Celebrate wood by making it visible in design.
 Prioritize the grain and contour lines, and let the knots add texture and contrast.
 Wood’s warmth and richness contrast beautifully with modern materials like concrete, steel, and glass.
 These qualities offer an immediate, seamless connection to nature that no man-made material can replicate.

-By incorporating woods such as Real Cedar into various types of projects, you can bring nature indoors, promoting wellbeing, reducing stress, and improving mental health for occupants.
+By incorporating Western Red Cedar into indoor projects, you can bring nature indoors, promoting wellbeing, reducing stress, and improving mental health for occupants.
 Wood can be featured in ceilings, walls, exposed posts, beams, furniture, and cabinets, enhancing the biophilic design of any space.

 Across the globe, Western Red Cedar is used on projects to successfully meet biophilic design goals.
 Our recently published AIA Continuing Education Biophilia Whitepaper illustrates in detail about the use of Western Red Cedar and biophilia, starting from the basic principles to how designers can incorporate biophilia in their projects.
 This free AIA download also includes details of the following case studies below, exemplifying the power of this material to create spaces that evoke and amplify a deep connection to nature.